vinceskahan/v5wiki/OpenWrt.md

         |__ Port 3: Dev 4, If 0, Class=Human Interface Device, Driver=, 1.5M
 /:  Bus 01.Port 1: Dev 1, Class=root_hub, Driver=ehci-platform/1p, 480M`

 The weather station is detected by the system as Human Interface Device which is correct!
+Enjoy and have fun!

 ## Credits